 I know there are a lot of Ikea haters out there.
-But I for one, love the concept of the ikea hack!
+But I for one, love the concept of the IKEA hack!

 Have you seen some of the amazing hacks that are out there?
-Half the time you probably would never know it was ikea to begin with.
+Half the time you probably would never know it was Ikea, to begin with.
 I shared a guest post on some impressive Ikea hacks on 8th and Home’s site recently.
 You should check them out.

 Most of you know about my #30dayflip challenge.
-The month of May is garden or outdoor inspired project.
+The month of May is a garden or outdoor inspired project.
 Since I live in a rental, I am creating an upcycled herb garden for my project.
 But last month, I made over my kitchen.
 Boy…what an undertaking.
 But it was so needed and I love how it turned out.

 I am finally able to start sharing more detailed tutorials of some of my projects.

-See how this ikea bar cart was given a little pizazz to make it a subtle pop of glam in my vintage glam kitchen.
+See how this IKEA bar cart was given a little pizazz to make it a subtle pop of glam in my vintage glam kitchen.

-For this project, I used the following supplies.
 This project cost me nothing to make because I already had these supplies stocked in my creative space.